What is Adventure Racing: https://www.youtube.com/watch?v=occW94DgWT4&t=17s

 The use of re-supply boxes makes it easier for teams to compete on an even playing field.

-Teams will receive 2 waterproof re-supply boxes (depending on route) at the start in which to pack gear and food.
+Teams will receive 1 or 2 waterproof re-supply boxes (depending on route) at the start in which to pack gear and food.

 Size of the re-supply box is - 160 liter.
 (81 cm long * 37 cm wide * 40 cm high).